Chelsea sink Burnley 2-0 to close gap on leaders Arsenal

 The Blues have won eight of their last 10 matches in all competitions, making it a memorable 50th Premier League game in charge for Maresca.

-Fourth-bottom Burnley have now lost five of their last seven league matches.
+Struggling Burnley have now lost five of their last seven league matches.

 Chelsea were without Cole Palmer after the England forward extended his prolonged injury absence by fracturing his toe after stubbing it into a door.
 He had been set to resume training this week after two months out with a groin problem.

-Adding to Maresca’s issues, fatigued Ecuador midfielder Moises Caicedo was left on the bench after arriving back from international duty on Thursday.
+Adding to Maresca’s issues, fatigued Ecuador midfielder Moises Caicedo was left on the bench after arriving back from international duty on Nov 20.

 Maresca had also complained about Chelsea being given the early Saturday kick-off again.

-Fernandez was able to play on and despite that painful interlude, Chelsea eventually took control.
+Fernandez was able to play on and, despite that painful interlude, Chelsea eventually took control.

-Sanchez appeared not to have restarted play, instead letting Chalobah take the goal-kick so Burnley’s hopes of a penalty were dashed.
+Sanchez appeared not to have restarted play, instead letting Chalobah take the goal kick, so Burnley’s hopes of a penalty were dashed.

 Maresca’s men made the most of that let-off to take the lead with a well-crafted goal in the 37th minute.

-Marc Cucurella showed a deft touch to control a high ball into the Burnley area before passing back to Jamie Gittens.
+Marc Cucurella showed a deft touch to control a high ball in the Burnley area before passing back to Jamie Gittens.
 Lofting a pin-point cross to the far post, Gittens picked out Neto and he delivered with a superb diving header into the far corner.

 Neto’s fourth goal this season was almost followed by another for Chelsea as Liam Delap’s drive forced a save from Martin Dubravka.